Kate Kane (Arrowverse): Stopping the Crisis

 On December 10, 2019, Kate was fighting members of the Wonderland Gang, when Lyla Michaels / Harbinger appeared and teleported her to Earth-38, in the headquarters of the Department of Extranormal Operations.
 There she joined other heroes, like Oliver Queen / Green Arrow, Mia Queen, Barry Allen / The Flash and Ray Palmer / Atom from Earth-1, and with Clark Kent / Superman, Kara Danvers / Supergirl and J'onn J'onzz / Martian Manhunter fought the Anti-Monitor's forces, not being able to stop them, with The Monitor teleporting the heroes away, while billions of refugees of Earth-38, left for Earth-1.
 In the Waverider, she observed Oliver's death.
 She later joined Kara and Sara Lance / White Canary to remember him.
 In the Waverider, The Monitor informed the team that they have to find the seven Paragons, that can defeat the Anti-Monitor.
 Kate and Kara travel to another universe to find the "Bat of the Future", who is in Earth-99.
 There they found Bruce Wayne / Batman, who revealed to them that he killed his universe's Superman and many more people.
 After Bruce tried to kill Kara with kryptonite, Kate killed him, by kicking him into an electrical system.
 When they returned to the ship, Ray, who had activated the Paragon detector, revealing that she was the Paragon of Courage.
 During this, Kate questioned herself as a paragon but Kara was able to give her a pep talk.
 Kate is then revealed to have taken Bruce's kryptonite he had, but Kara said she can keep it.
 After that, she and Kara went to question Lex Luthor on how the Book of Destiny works, to stop the Crisis.
 When a brainwashed Lyla, by the Anti-Monitor, attacked the heroes, Nash Wells / Pariah sent the Paragons to the Vanishing Point, a place out of the timestream.
 After one month of being in there, Oliver as a superbeing named Spectre, appeared and sent them to the Speed Force, where Kate talked to Ray and Oliver of 2015.
 Then, Barry took her to the Dawn of Time, where with the other six Paragons, battled the Anti-Monitor's army, and Oliver sacrificed himself to restart the Multiverse.

 After the creation of Earth-Prime, she joined Barry, Kara, Ray and Mick Rory to fight a giant Beebo controlled by Sargon the Sorcerer, who was defeated.
 When J'onn found out that the Anti-Monitor was still alive, Kate, Barry, Kara, Sara, J'onn, Clark, Rene Ramirez, Nia Nal and Alex Danvers assembled to fight him and finally defeated him.
-Afterwards, she joined Barry, Cara, Sara, J'onn, Clark and Jefferson Pierce / Black Lightning to create the Crisis Team, in the Hall of Justice.
+Afterwards, she joined Barry, Cara, Sara, J'onn, Clark and Jefferson Pierce / Black Lightning to create the Justice League in the Hall of Justice.